West Palm Beach & Stuart Golf Cart Accident Lawyer

 In Florida, residents who sustain injuries in golf cart-related accidents must file a claim against the responsible party within four years of the date of the accident.
 A failure to file on time may result in the claim being permanently barred.

 Injuries sustained in golf cart accidents can be serious, painful, and even deadly.
-If you or a loved one live in West Palm Beach, Boca Raton, or Stuart and were injured in a golf cart accident, it is vital to contact an experienced attorney who can help you begin the process of recovery.
-Please contact Lesser, Lesser, Landy, & Smith, PLLC, Attorneys at Law, at 561-655-2028 if you are a West Palm Beach resident, 772-283-6839 if you live in Stuart and surrounding areas, and 561-367-7799 for an accident that occurred in Boca Raton, and a member of our legal team will schedule a free consultation.
+If you or a loved one live in West Palm Beach, Boca Raton, or Stuart and were injured in a golf cart accident, it is vital to contact an experienced lawyer who can help you begin the process of recovery.
+Please contact Lesser, Lesser, Landy, & Smith, PLLC, Lawyers at Law, at 561-655-2028 if you are a West Palm Beach resident, 772-283-6839 if you live in Stuart and surrounding areas, and 561-367-7799 for an accident that occurred in Boca Raton, and a member of our legal team will schedule a free consultation.